Sep 18, 2016

 – “Life isn’t a merry-go-round, it’s a roller coaster.
 Life won’t always be smooth, it may not always be pretty, but it will be an adventure — one not to be missed.”

-The way that the book is written is very interactive.
+The book is very interactive.
 That is to say, the book gives you exercises (or homework) to do at the end of every chapter.
 Just like any other self-help book that has ever been written, this book is a starting point.
 It is a prompt.
 The real change occurs in your life when you begin integrating the advice of the book via the exercises laid out in each chapter.

 The book also frequently recommends that you enlist the help of others throughout your process.